for Cold Climate Housing and much more

 Simply take a razor blade or sharp knife and cut off the excess plastic beyond the tape.
 You can actually use these plastic sheets year after year.
 The only catch is that you will need to put them on a smaller window each year, because you just shrank it.
 So organize it to move them from the patio door to the big windows to the small windows each year and it will cost you much less to keep the drafts out.

-Keywords: Tape, Condensation, Plastic, Glass, Air Sealing, Frame, Patio Doors, Windows, Films, Winter, Techniques, Drafts
+Keywords: Condensation, Tape, Plastic, Glass, Air Sealing, Frame, Windows, Patio Doors, Films, Techniques, Winter, Drafts

 Article 1556